r5py/r5py/docs/index.md

-# r5py: rapic realistic routing with Python
+# r5py: rapid realistic routing with Python

 **R5py** is a Python library for rapid realistic routing on multimodal transport networks (walk, bike, public transport and car).
 It provides a